krayon/google-authenticator-libpam/man/otp-config.1.md

-% GOOGLE-AUTHENTICATOR(1) Google two-factor authentication user manual
+% OTP-CONFIG(1) OTP two-factor authentication user manual

 # NAME

-google-authenticator - initialize one-time passcodes for the current user
+otp-config - initialize one-time passcodes for the current user

 # SYNOPSIS

-google-authenticator [*options*]
+otp-config [*options*]

-If no option is provided on the command line, google-authenticator(1) will ask interactively the user for the more important options.
+If no option is provided on the command line, otp-config(1) will ask interactively the user for the more important options.

 # DESCRIPTION

-The google-authenticator(1) command creates a new secret key in the current user's home directory.
-By default, this secret key and all settings will be stored in `~/.google_authenticator`.
+The otp-config(1) command creates a new secret key in the current user's home directory.
+By default, this secret key and all settings will be stored in `~/.otp_config`.

 If the system supports the `libqrencode` library, a QRCode will be shown, that can be scanned using the Android Google Authenticator application.
-If the system does not have this library, google-authenticator(1) outputs an URL that can be followed using a web browser.
+If the system does not have this library, otp-config(1) outputs an URL that can be followed using a web browser.
 Alternatively, the alphanumeric secret key is also outputed and thus can be manually entered into the Android Google Authenticator application.